Listen to this article now

 How To Look Androgynous

-The following tips apply to all body types, looks and curves.
+The following tips apply to all body types, looks, and curves.

 I’ve split the tips into four categories to make it easier to follow: Clothing, Accessories, Makeup, and Hairstyle.

-First, the colour choice.
+First, the color choice.

 The classic androgynous look is built on neutral tones: black, white, and subtle shades of grey.